weng-js/The-Search-Algorithm-for-Bit-Permutation-Based-Ciphers/README.md

 # The-Search-Algorithm-for-Bit-Permutation-Based-Ciphers

-The project will be updated by December 13
+The project will be completed by 13 December to update all information